 - ¼ teaspoon xantham gum

-Whisk the ingredients until smooth in the kitchenaid.
+Whisk the ingredients using a stand mixer fitted with the whisk attachment (or a handheld electric mixer) until smooth.
 You want it to form peaks that do not fall.

-Transfer into a piping bag fitted with the Ateco Decorating Tip #231.
-(You can substitute any tip if you don’t have this one, but keep in mind that the bigger the tip, the bigger hole it will leave at the bottom of your twinkie.)
+Transfer into a piping bag fitted with Ateco Decorating Tip 231 (or substitute another tip if you don’t have this one, but keep in mind that the bigger the tip, the bigger hole it will leave at the bottom of your twinkie).

 Flip the twinkies onto their backs and poke them in their tummies about halfway through.

 Do this in 3 or 4 places so you make sure the twinkies don’t have any part without cream filling.

 Not only are hostess twinkies not vegan, but they’re not even vegetarian!
 You have no idea how shocked I was to learn that the cream filling had beef fat in it.
 I remember the exact moment I learned this, because I was skating in San Francisco with friends and we stopped in the grocery store at the end of Haight street where it meets Golden Gate Park (that grocery store that used to sell twinkies is a Whole Foods now!).
 So, steer clear of packaged twinkies, and make these often.

 Packaged twinkies contain eggs, high fructose corn syrup, and a bunch of other ingredients you probably don’t want to eat.
 This recipe is actually healthy, compared to packaged twinkies, so you can feel good about making these for friends, birthdays, or bakesales.

 * I use mostly organic ingredients when I cook, but I realize that not everyone has the disposable income to purchase all organic ingredients.
 Therefore, I only specify organic on the ingredients that really matter - when buying the organic (or non-GMO) version is the only way to ensure that the item is vegan.